priyadarshss/Stock-Charts/README.md

   https://stock-charts-heroku.herokuapp.com/
   (or)
  if you want to run it yourself in a terminal, then, type "streamlit run main.py" to run the program which will open streamlit in http://localhost:8501 .
+## Note:
+  Type in both the Start and End time period else an error will pop-up.